-Why should we go back to see the paediatrician after leaving hospital?
+Why should we go back to see the Paediatrician after leaving hospital?

-The review with the paediatrician is an opportunity to raise any worries you have about your child's recovery, health or behaviour.
+A review with a paediatrician is an opportunity to raise any worries you have about your child's recovery, health or behaviour.
 The doctor should discuss the results of your child's hearing test with you and any after effects your child may have.
 They can refer your child to other services if required.